 President of Fine Arts Council; Social Communications and Historian of the USITT UT Student Chapter; Intern for Austin Film Festival; Assistant Producer of the Cohen New Works Festival

 What drew you to the Forty Acres Scholars Program (FASP)?

-I initially heard about the Forty Acres Scholar Program while attending a Fine Arts Information session at UT Austin.
-I did my own research afterwards, and it sounded like everything I wanted: Academic excellence, diversity, a rich cultural/social experience, and long lasting friendships/connections.
+I initially heard about the Forty Acres Scholars Program while attending a Fine Arts Information session at UT Austin.
+I did my own research afterwards, and it sounded like everything I wanted: academic excellence, diversity, a rich cultural/social experience, and long lasting friendships/connections.
 I was already super interested in UT, so the thought of being supported through a program like FASP made the idea of coming to UT even more exciting.
 Coming to Finalist Weekend just confirmed to me how much I wanted to be a part of this community and program.
-The resources offered to us sounded amazing, every single finalist was passionate, driven, kind, and inspiring, and getting a more in depth look at what my life might look like at UT just made me fall in love all over again!
+The resources offered to us sounded amazing; every single finalist was passionate, driven, kind, and inspiring, and getting a more in depth look at what my life might look like at UT just made me fall in love all over again!